Custom Search

 Sue Heaser - Author and Artist

-1. the contents of her creatively intriguing book from "Sculpting Materials to "Sculpting the Dolls" to "Making Wigs" to everything in between.
+1. the contents of her creatively intriguing text from "Sculpting Materials to "Sculpting the Dolls" to "Making Wigs" to everything in between.
 Making your own Polymer Clay Miniatures can be easier than you think,

 2. then study a specific project from her fascinating book, titled - "Sculpting a Woman Doll",